 About the Chorus

-There are no auditions or requirements other than being a female over the age of 10 and a love of singing.
-Financial aid is offered to make it possible for all local women to participate, and there are discounted rates for students and family members.
+There are no auditions or requirements other than being aged 10 and older who identifies as a woman or non-binary, and whose vocal range comfortably includes the A in the middle of the treble staff.
+Financial aid is offered to make it possible for all to participate, and there are discounted rates for students and family members.

 We offer to all women over the age of ten, regardless of musical experience or expertise, the opportunity to join together in shared musical harmony in a supportive environment.
 Largely through the aural tradition, the ancient practice of learning by ear, we learn songs from a variety of traditions.
 We prepare for performances, develop our vocal production skills, and offer audiences moving renditions of songs sung by their family, friends and neighbors.